 Dr. Berg’s Electrolytes has the most potassium of any electrolyte power mix!

 Dr. Berg’s Electrolyte Powder is the perfect combination of electrically conducting minerals and trace minerals.
 Electrolytes when dissolved in water create charged elements ready to hydrate the body cells and energize the body.
 These active minerals assist in nerve conduction as well as muscle contraction and relaxation.

-You can learn more about this supplement at Dr. Berg’s Electolytes.
+You can learn more about this supplement at Dr. Berg’s Electrolytes.
 This page includes 4 educational videos about electrolytes and their need for your health.

-Electrolyes: Rehydrate & Rejuvenate! as well as Energize & Recharge Your Cells!
+Electrolytes: Rehydrate & Rejuvenate!
+As well as Energize & Recharge Your Cells!